Cartheur-Voice/voice-emotion-detector/README.md

 ### Behaviour

-The application will train on the local RAVDESS dataset and predict the participant (you) emotion based upon a samled-input at the microphone, printing it to the terminal.
-The length of the recording is `1s`, hardcoded presently.
-A future version will load a configuration file for initialized parameters.
+The application will train on the local RAVDESS dataset and predict the participant (you) emotion based upon a sampled-input at the microphone, printing it to the terminal.
+The length of the recording is set on line 19 of `Program.cs`.
+A future version will load a configuration file.

 ### Utility

 Manifest as a part of capabilities demonstration by the team at Cartheur Research.

+#### Errata

+Ensure that Nuget Microsoft.ML package is installed _first_ before the Accord packages, should `dotnet restore` fail.